willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/5-swap-to-gradle.md

 ## Swap from Maven to Gradle

-Now that we have a swappable implementation for the `build()` step of the pipeline template, switching from Maven to Gradle is as easy as changing the libraries listed in the pipeline configuration.
+Now that we have a modifiable implementation for the `build()` step of the pipeline template, switching from Maven to Gradle is as easy as changing the libraries listed in the Pipeline Configuration.

 Going back to the job configuration (click the `single-job` from Jenkins home page, then `Configure`), in the `Pipeline Configuration` text box, swap the `maven` line to `gradle` and click `Save`.

-The pipeline configuration should now be:
+The Pipeline Configuration should now be:

 ``` groovy
 libraries {